jasonbeitler/conkyrc/README.md

 # conkyrc

-If everyone can post thier wacky conky configs, I give you a very basic conky config..
+If everyone can post thier wacky conky configs, I give you a very basic conky config.

+Be sure to update your network names.